 Once you complete your training, the next step to becoming a PCT is completing the Certified Patient Care Technician (CPCT) exam.
 The exam is divided into five categories.
 The largest section focuses on patient care, taking up nearly 50 percent of the exam.
 The next largest section is compliance, safety and professional responsibility, which is 20 percent of the exam.
-The other 30 percent is made up of infection control, phlebotomy and EKG.
+The other 30 percent is made up of infection control, phlebotomy, and EKG.

 The National Healthcareer Association (NHA) has more information on the certification process, including where you can take the certification exam in your state.
 You can also download a handbook, which covers the certification process and goes over the subjects included in the test.

 While it is not necessary to become a PCT, you can also get certified as a phlebotomy technician.
 Phlebotomy technicians have some overlap with PCTs, as both perform blood tests.
-Getting the additional certification not only looks good on your resume, but PCTs are typically paid higher wages if they have both certifications.
+Getting the additional certification not only looks good on your resume but PCTs are typically paid higher wages if they have both certifications.

 Applying for a PCT Job

-PCTs are necessary in almost all medical facilities.
+PCTs are necessary for almost all medical facilities.
 PCTs most commonly work in hospitals, but nursing homes and residential care facilities also need PCTs.
 In 2020, due to Covid-19, there was also an increased demand for PCTs for home healthcare services.
 In some cases, you can also get a job working in ambulatory health care services.
 Select government agencies also hire PCTs.

 Key Skills to Succeed as a PCT

 There are many important skills needed to succeed as a PCT.
 Medical knowledge is important, but you must also have excellent people skills.
-Many PCT responsibilities involve directly interacting with not only the patient, but family members as well.
+Many PCT responsibilities involve directly interacting with not only the patient but family members as well.
 Not only must you be able to clearly communicate with patients, but you must be calm and keep a level head, even in stressful situations.
 The last thing a patient wants to see is their PCT worrying about an upcoming exam or test results.
 Doctors and nurses rely on you to keep patients comfortable.

-You must also be able to anticipate your patient’s needs, especially when administering long term care.
+You must also be able to anticipate your patient’s needs, especially when administering long-term care.
 Patients are not always comfortable sharing everything with their PCT.
 This is especially common if they are having mobility issues or are unable to perform basic tasks like eating or dressing without assistance.
-Many patients are embarrassed about these issues and try to hide them from their doctor.
+Many patients are embarrassed about these issues and try to hide them from their doctors.
 As a PCT, you must make your patient feel safe enough to share their issues with you, and also come up with plans to assist them.